UACCM

 • The institution obtains written confirmation that the student will resume attendance at a later point in the period.

 Merely discontinuing class attendance is not considered to be a formal withdrawal from college.
-Students who were awarded Title IV financial assistance and who discontinue class attendance may be held responsible for repayment of part or all tuition and fees.
+Students who were awarded Title IV financial assistance and who discontinue class attendance may be held responsible for repayment of part or all Title IV aid.
 The Return of Title IV Funds (R2T4) regulation does not dictate the institutional refund policy.
-The calculation of Title IV funds earned by the student has no relationship to the student’s incurred institutional charges.
+The calculation of Title IV funds earned by the student has no relationship to the student’s institutional charges incurred.
+Return of Title IV funds is handled on a payment period basis.
+The amount of Title IV aid earned is determined by multiplying the total Title IV aid that was disbursed or could have been disbursed to the student’s account by the percentage of time during the payment period completed by the student.

 Title IV aid is viewed as 100% earned if the student’s last date of attendance is after the 60% point of the payment period.
-UACCM does not utilize an R2T4 freeze date.
-The amount of Title IV funds to return (unearned aid) to the specific federal programs will be determined, using the student’s last date of attendance, by calculating the percentage of the payment period for which the student did not complete.
+The amount of Title IV funds to return (unearned aid) to the specific federal programs will be determined, using the student’s last date of attendance, by calculating the percentage of the payment period which the student did not complete.
 Scheduled breaks of at least 5 consecutive days are excluded.
 The institution must return, in the specified order, the lesser of the total amount of unearned Title IV aid to be returned as calculated or an amount equal to the total institutional charges incurred by the student multiplied by the percentage of unearned Title IV aid.
 The student will be responsible for repaying, in the specified order, any remaining portion of the unearned Title IV aid.
 Federal Direct loans will be repaid in accordance with the terms of the loan program as explained in the Master Promissory Note (MPN).

 Unearned aid funds are allocated to the Title IV Programs from which the student received assistance in the following specified order of those Title IV Programs at UACCM: